Strathmore Combat Patrol Tournament

 Most Sportsmanlike - 20% of prize pool

-The event will be scored using strength of schedule, and in the case of a draw total battle points will be used as the tiebreaker.
+The event will be scored using win-loss-tie record, and in the case of a draw total secondary points will be used as the first tiebreaker.
+Total points scored will be the second tie-breaker.

 · This structure and prize amounts are subject to change depending on attendance and will be reviewed during the Players Meeting.